Examples

 Point Operation

-The TurtleBot3 can be moved by 2D point (x, y)
+The TurtleBot3 can be moved in a 2D plane using point (x, y)

 and z-angular